 1. Titanic disaster (1912):

 The sinking of the Titanic remains the most infamous maritime disaster in history.
-The luxury liner struck an iceberg on its maiden voyage, resulting in the deaths of over 1,500 passengers and crew.
-The tragedy highlighted the need for improved safety measures on cruise ships, including:
+During its maiden voyage, the luxury liner struck an iceberg, leading to the deaths of over 1,500 passengers and crew.
+This tragedy underscored the urgent need for improved safety measures on cruise ships, including:

-- Lifeboat capacity: The Titanic did not have enough lifeboats for all passengers and crew.
+- Lifeboat capacity: The Titanic lacked enough lifeboats for all passengers and crew, a critical oversight that contributed to the high death toll.

-- Watertight compartments: The ship’s design allowed water to flood multiple compartments after the collision, leading to its rapid sinking.
+- Watertight compartments: The ship’s design allowed water to flood multiple compartments after the collision, hastening its sinking.

-- Communication: Poor communication between the ship and nearby vessels contributed to the loss of life.
+- Communication: Poor communication between the ship and nearby vessels further compounded the loss of life.

 3. Carnival Triumph (2013):

-The Carnival Triumph suffered an engine fire that left it stranded at sea for several days.
+The Carnival Triumph faced an engine fire that left it stranded at sea for several days.
 Passengers endured unsanitary conditions and a lack of food and water.
+This incident spotlighted the importance of robust emergency preparedness and the need for backup systems to ensure passenger safety during crises.

 4. Diamond Princess (2020):

-The Diamond Princess was quarantined off the coast of Japan during the COVID-19 pandemic.
+The Diamond Princess became a high-profile case during the COVID-19 pandemic when it was quarantined off the coast of Japan.
 Over 700 passengers and crew members tested positive for the virus, and 14 people died.
+This highlighted the challenges of managing health crises on board and the need for comprehensive health safety protocols to protect passengers and crew.

 5. Viking Sky (2019):

-The Viking Sky lost power in its engines during a storm off the coast of Norway.
-The ship was nearly blown onto the rocks, but passengers were eventually evacuated by helicopter.
+The Viking Sky lost power in its engines during a storm off the coast of Norway, nearly resulting in a catastrophic grounding on the rocks.
+Passengers were eventually evacuated by helicopter.
+This incident underscored the importance of maintaining engine reliability and having effective contingency plans for power loss during adverse conditions.

 Other significant historical incidents: